contentstack/contentstack-android-graphql-example/README.md

 ## Step 4: Adding content

-[Create](https://www.contentstack.com/docs/guide/content-management#add-a-new-entry) and [publish](https://www.contentstack.com/docs/guide/content-management#publish-an-entry) entries for the ‘Session’ content type.
+[Create](https://www.contentstack.com/docs/guide/content-management#add-a-new-entry) and [publish](https://www.contentstack.com/docs/guide/content-management#publish-an-entry) entries for the ‘Product’ content type.

 Now that we have created the sample data, it’s time to use and configure the presentation layer.